Home robberies can be devastating, even more so for people who run a home-based business.

 Be Proactive, Not Reactive, With the Basics

 Robberies may seem like something that happens to other people.
 Because of that, preventive measures—like an alarm system—often aren’t implemented until after a burglary has happened.
 Don’t wait.
-A security system should be your top priority, considering that one study found that 60 percent of burglars said alarms lead them to seek other targets.
+A security system should be your top priority.

 “You have to realize you’re not only protecting your personal effects, but you’re protecting your business with that alarm system,” says Tim Bradley, a Certified Protection Professional at GlobalSecur Consulting Services.
 Likewise, don’t overlook other basics: ensure you have strong passwords for your computer and cloud back-up system, in case the former is stolen.
 Also, consider options like video surveillance, deadbolt locks and powerful lighting inside and outside.
 “Being proactive saves you money,” says Tony Gallo, managing partner at Sapphire Risk Advisory Group (SRAG).